-Glutamine is known as the most abundant amino acid in the body.
-It makes up over 50% of the free amino acids in muscle.
-Most of the body’s glutamine can be found in the muscle with smaller amounts in organs such as the liver, lungs, brain and blood.
+Glutamine is the most abundant amino acid in the body, making up over 50% of the free amino acids in muscle.
+Most of the glutamine in our body can be found in the muscle, with smaller amounts in organs such as the liver, lungs, brain, and blood.

-It plays a role in fuel utilization for the small intestines and immune system.
-It is classed as “conditionally essential” meaning it may or may not be essential depending on the situation and individual.
-For any athlete the research suggests glutamine is essential, especially those pushing their bodies to the limit and challenging the boundaries of human performance.
+While glutamine plays a role in fuel utilization for the small intestines and immune system, it also plays key roles in muscle protein synthesis and muscle recovery.
+For athletes and lifters, glutamine is indeed important, especially for those pushing their bodies to the limit and challenging the boundaries of human performance.

-Glutamine plays a key role in immune function and the body’s ability to handle stress.
-Anyone involved in the fitness industry knows the role of cortisol or stress.
-Although it’s healthy and natural when inline with the body’s circadian rhythm or sleep / wake cycle it can cause serious health issues when chronically or constantly elevated.
-This can lead to ill health, increased disease risk, muscle catabolism or breakdown and fat storage.
+Glutamine plays a key role in immune function and the body’s ability to moderate cortisol, also known as the stress hormone.
+Although it’s healthy and natural when in line with the body’s circadian rhythm or sleep/wake cycle, cortisol can cause problems when chronically or constantly elevated.
+This can lead to illness, muscle catabolism or breakdown, and fat storage.

-Glutamine can help an athlete handle stress and immune health, which is key if you want to constantly push your body.
-The better you can recover or handle a stressful situation the more volume and intensity you can handle.
+Glutamine can help an athlete handle training stress and immune health, which is key if you want to constantly push your body.
+The better you can recover or handle the physical stress of training, the more volume and intensity you can handle.
 It also allows you to train more often at a high rate or with greater performance.
-Research has shown during sickness the body can even deplete glutamine stores by over 50% and these levels can remain depleted for up to 3 weeks.
-This may make higher doses of glutamine important due to illness or sickness.

-In addition to glutamine’s key role and indirect function in immune health, it may help you grow muscle or strength through more direct pathways.
+In addition to glutamine’s key role and indirect function in immune health, it may help you grow muscle or strength through more direct pathways, like muscle protein synthesis and post-workout recovery.

 Supplemental glutamine may reduce muscle protein breakdown by increasing intracellular (within the muscle cell) concentrations and by reducing the turnover of mRNA, a transcription factor that may lower your total protein balance or nitrogen balance.
 In short, it can reduce protein turnover or degradation, which improves protein balance and muscle retention.
 Remember – long-term muscle is based on two EQUAL factors: